roscoelabs/beams/readme.md

 We'll walk through step-by-step installation of these required Node tools in subsequent sections of this document.

-Optionally, we recommend that you install the following software on your machine as well, though it's not requried to get up and running:
+Optionally, installing the following software on your machine may provide additional functionality to your Beams site, though it's not required to get up and running:

--**Ubuntu 14.04 LTS or later.** Ubuntu is the operating system we've tested Beams on, and we run it on our production server for roscoelabs.com as well.
-For full info on Ubuntu, visit http://www.ubuntu.com
+-**Ubuntu 12.10 or later.** Ubuntu is the operating system we've tested Beams on, and we run it on our production server for roscoelabs.com as well.
+For full info on Ubuntu, visit http://www.ubuntu.com (If Ubuntu isn't your cup of tea, no worries.
+Beams should work fine on other Linux distros, OS X, or Windows as well.)

+-**MongoDB.** Open tool for building and managing databases.
+For full info, see http://www.mongodb.org/

 -**Nginx.** A reverse-proxy tool.
 Useful if you want to integrate Beams with a CMS like WordPress or Drupal running on a separate server.
+Please note, however, this is a fairly advanced option.
 For full info on Nginx, visit http://www.ubuntu.com

--**MongoDB.** Open tool for building and managing databases.
-For full info, see http://www.mongodb.org/

 ###Server Setup